 1 egg yolk

 3 tbsp sugar

 3 tbsp water

-1. Place the flour in a large bowl, mix in the sugar, salt, spice, yeast, sultanas and the peel and make a well in the centre.
+1. Place the flour in a large bowl and mix in the sugar, salt, spice, yeast, sultanas and peel.
+Once combined, make a well in the centre.

-2. Melt the butter, add the milk and water, gently heat until warm (tepid).
-Tip the liquid into the flour mixture with the beaten egg.
+2. Melt the butter, add the milk and water and gently heat until warm (tepid).
+Tip the liquid into the flour mixture along with the beaten egg.
 Mix to a dough and knead for 5 minutes until smooth.
 Leave to rest for 5 minutes then divide the dough into 20 equal pieces and knead each into a smooth ball.

 3. Place the buns into a baking tray.
 Cover with oiled cling film or a re-usable stretch cover.
-Leave to rise, or prove, next to the AGA until doubled in size, this could take 45 minutes to 1.5 hours.
+Leave to rise, or prove, next to the AGA until doubled in size, this could take 45 minutes to an hour and a half.